krylenger/YummyGummy/README.md

 # YummyGummy App
 create your perfect meal

 [Spoonacular API](https://spoonacular.com/food-api)

-1. Get daily meal plan
+1. Get daily meal plan.
  1.1 Get daily meal plan formed by the max calories amount. (protein/carbs/fat ratio should be approximately in 3/4/3 proportion)
  1.2 Get daily meal plan formed by the protein or carbs amount (aim: to gain or to lose weight)
 2. Find recipes to use ingredients you already have ("what's in your fridge" search)